bathom14/GravebloomReference/content/Classes/Sorcerer/Sorcerer.md

 ##### Sorcery Points

 The Sorcerer table shows how many Sorcery Points, which can be used to create Spell Slots to cast  your sorcerer spells of 1st level and higher.
-As a free action when you cast a spell, you may expend a number of Sorcery Points corresponding to the Spell Slot you desire to cast, according to the table below.
+When you cast a spell, you may immediately create and expend a spell slot for it by spending Sorcery Points corresponding to the Spell Slot you desire to cast, according to the table below.
+If, for any reason, this Spell Slot still exists at the end of your turn, it is immediately converted back into Sorcery Points at the same rate.

 | Spell Level | Point Cost | Minimum Spellcaster Level |
 | ----------- | ---------- | ------------------------- |